w3c/wai-curricula/content/designer/visual-design.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students about the color contrast ratios for the different user interface components.
 Assess how students understand the different color contrast requirements depending on the components.
-* Portfolio &mdash; Students design a web page.
+* Portfolio &mdash; Have students design a web page.
 Assess how students use customizable color, layout, spacing, and position to support content perception, identification, and readability.

 ## Teaching Resources